 11. The next issue about this order, being discriminatory, is of vital importance.
 Counsel for the respondents argued that the transfer order issued is not entirely from the complaint of the S.P.
 Railways but the information about the undesirable employees has been checked up from other sources also.
 He contended that some other employees have also been transferred whose names do not figure in the confidential complaint, stated above.
 He argued that the list is not exhaustive and the administration is not bound to go by the said complaint alone.
-The fact remains that the applicant's name was not in the complaint list even then he has been transferred and none inclusion of two other employees whose names figure in the complaint is discriminatory.
+The fact remains that the applicant's name was definitely there and that perhaps was the basis for transferring him and none inclusion of two other employees shows discrimination.
+There is no doubt that the administration is free to decide about other employees but to single out the applicant and not transferring other two employees, in whose case also similar complaint has been made, is not at all convincing.
 The assertion of the respondents that other persons have also been transferred, does not absolve them from the charge of discrimination against the applicant.
+It appears to offend the equality clause of Article 14 of the Constitution and it suffers from the vice of discrimination and arbitrariness.
 On this ground alone, the impugned order is liable to be quashed.

 12. The next issue regarding the transfer being punitive and stigmatic requires a detailed examination.
-The contention of the counsel for respondents and his reliance on the judgments, cited supra, do not lend assistance to him.
+The contention of the counsel for respondents and his reliance on the judgments, cited supra do not lend assistance to him.
 The judgments relied on him mainly relate to the transfer order on administrative ground and in public interest and the challenge to those orders have been based on the grounds of malafides or on the ground of violation of statutory provisions.
 On this count, no one can dispute the legal position settled by the decision of the Supreme Court that Courts and Tribunals are not Appellate Forum and cannot interfere in the matters of transfer except on the ground of malafides and violation of statutory rules.
 It may, however, be pointed out that the decision of each case is dependent upon its own facts and circumstances.
 In this connection, it is useful to quote the observation of the Hon'ble Supreme Court in Ambika Quarry Works etc. v.
 State of Gujrat and others :-